rowtype-yoga/purescript-yoga-json/README.md

 It is possible to customise the representation of enums, tagged sum types, and untagged sum types via options.

 ### BigInts
-It can *read* bigints (if you install `big-integer` as a JS dependency).

-### 💣 Cannot write bigints as bigints but only strings
-It seems that there is no way to write bigints in JavaScript except for writing your own `JSON.stringify`.
+There is an inbuilt codec for `BigInt`.
+Writing a `BigInt` however will result in a String.
+This is a current limitation of JavaScript and the only way around it - it seems - is writing your own JSON.stringify method (which is out of scope of this project).

 ## Differences to `simple-json`